Caring for an Older Relative

 Caring for an aging parent or a dependent adult can be stressful.
 From finding a caretaker to requesting time off, Tufts offers a number of online and in-person services that can help you or your loved one.

 Time Off and Leaves of Absence

 Sometimes, life events require time off from work so you can take time to care for yourself or your family.
 Tufts provides a range of time-off and leave options for benefits-eligible employees.

 Alternative Work Arrangements and Telecommuting

 A flexible work schedule can help you balance the needs of work, family, and other personal commitments.
-While an alternative work arrangement or telecommuting may not work for every position, Tufts offers some possible options for you to explore with your supervisor.

 Dependent Care Flexible Spending Account

 The Dependent Care Flexible Spending Account lets you pay for elder care and other eligible dependent care expenses using pre-tax dollars.
 Be sure to review the conditions for eligible elder care expenses included in the general FSA overview.